dcmartin/motion-ai/docs/JETSON.md

 chmod 755 /etc/rc.local
 ```

+The Jetson Nano out-of-the-box is set to low power; enabling the best performance requires both the larger power-supply and jumper as well as software configuration.
+The setup process _should_ ask for confirmation of `MAXN` power; see graphic above in upper-right corner.

 ## Step 8
 Setup automated `sudo` for the current user account; **copy and paste** the following into the _terminal_: